What is Buncul?

-You can find information about the efforts of the Agency, as well as event news for the Agency and National Cultural Institutions.
+Information about the efforts of the Agency, as well as event news for the Agency and National Cultural Institutions can be found here.

-Bunkaru is a combination of the Japanese and English words for culture (bun-ka and cul-ture, respectively).
+Buncul is a combination of the Japanese and English words for culture (bun-ka and cul-ture, respectively).
 We hope that this name, which is easy to read in Japanese and English, will allow the site to be enjoyed by a wide range of audiences.
-We hope that readers of Bunkaru will become interested in the cultural concepts featured here, as well as the Agency itself.
+We hope that readers of Buncul will become interested in the cultural concepts featured here, as well as the Agency itself.

 Frequency of updates